iyalex250/SUPERMARKET-MIS-in-C-OOPs-Concept./README.md

 Feel free to use, modify, and distribute the code for personal or commercial purposes.

 Author
-This Supermarket Management System is created and maintained by Narayan Pandey.
+This Supermarket Management System is created and maintained by Adam.

 Happy Coding! 😊